matheustimbo/cloudwalk_nasa_challenge/README.md

     flutter test integration_test

-## How to generate .g, .freezed and .mocks files
+## How to generate widgetbook.directories.g.dart and .g, .freezed, and .mocks files

 This project utilizes build_runner for generating files for models, mobx stores and mocks.
 To generate then, you can run